linode/terraform-provider-linode/docs/data-sources/placement_groups.md

 * `region` - The region of the Placement Group.

-* `affinity_type` - The affinity policy to use when placing Linodes in this group.
+* `placement_group_type` - The placement group type to use when placing Linodes in this group.

-* `is_strict` - Whether Linodes must be able to become compliant during assignment.
-(Default `true`)
+* `placement_group_policy` - Whether Linodes must be able to become compliant during assignment.
+(Default `strict`)

-* `is_compliant` - Whether all Linodes in this group are currently compliant with the group's affinity policy.
+* `is_compliant` - Whether all Linodes in this group are currently compliant with the group's type.

 * `members` - A set of Linodes currently assigned to this Placement Group.

   * `linode_id` - The ID of the Linode.

-  * `is_compliant` - Whether this Linode is currently compliant with the group's affinity policy.
+  * `is_compliant` - Whether this Linode is currently compliant with the group's placement group type.

 ## Filterable Fields